masterstoney/richsflights/README.md

 Flight price tracking project

 ## Motivation
-This was a project done for one my mobile development class in college.
+This was a project done for my mobile development class in college.
 I am a huge aviation fan and I wanted to take on a project that would be able to show my skills in iOS.
 The project also served as a way for me to search for flight prices without the fear of the price being jacked up because of trackers used on most flight booking websites.
+I named the project after my college professor (anything to get extra credit..lol).

 ## Screenshots
 <p align="center">